 Caramelized is a medium to dark shade, giving bronze color in the palette with a frosted finish.
-I would say it’s formula is nearly equal to Luscious, except for their colors.
+I would say its formula is nearly equal to Luscious, except for its colors.
 It’s extraordinarily high pigmented and blendable with visibly iridescent shimmer.
 In addition, shows up a seamless texture and opaque coverage.
-I obsess over this shade, which tends to soften out lash lines and come up the idea of bronzed cat-eyes, next to its’ metallic, smokey effect.
+I obsess over this shade, which tends to soften out lash lines and come up with the idea of bronzed cat-eyes, next to its’ metallic, smokey effect.
 Caramelized really inspires a seductive look that’s killer you want to keep occasionally.

 Nevertheless, a small issue I don’t like about the shade is its’ leaving dusty texture upon the surface.
 Anyway, the color is amazing that you’ll totally agree with and long-lasting up to 8 hours.